Kenishi/DroidNavi/pyqt-ui/src/README.txt

 		network.
 So you will need to have Wi-Fi running on the phone.
 7) Slide to the "Pair" tab.
 8) Select "Pair with new PC"
-9) Input the IP for the desktop and hit ok.
+9) Click "Pair" on PC App.

+Manual Input Method:
+9.1) Enter the IP on the PC in the App box.
+9.2) Hit OK

+QR Code:
+9.1) Use the QR Code in the app.

 10) Slide back to the left and click the "Service Off" button.
 This will now light up and change to "Service On."
 11) If everything worked correctly, you should see a "Phone Connected" screen pop up in the bottom right hand corner of your desktop screen.
 You should now receive alerts when you get a call or have missed calls.
+12) Press Home.
+Pressing "Back" may cause the application to exit.

 What is this?
 =============